Salma-Zag/pages/_posts/CSSE/2025-10-30-mansionGameLevel6.md

 #### Attacks

-The boss uses 3 long range weapons in this fight.
-Arrows, fireballs, and a scythe.
+The boss uses 2 long range weapons in this fight- arrows and fireballs.
+We were planning to implement a scythe, but were unable to do so within the time alloted for this project.

 ![]({{site.baseurl}}/images/mansionGame/arrow.png)
 ![]({{site.baseurl}}/images/mansionGame/fireball.png)